Hidden secrets of everyday motoring

 Double-length white lines

-A broken white line will mark the middle of most roads.
-When the centre lines lengthen and the gaps shorten, it means there’s a hazard ahead.
-Do not cross it unless you can see the road is clear.
+A broken white line marks the middle of most roads.
+However, when the centre lines lengthen and the gaps between them shorten, it means there is a hazard ahead.

 ‘Wiggly’ road signs